Curbside Classic Writer’s Guide

 Image Sizing/Image Editor: Note: This is one of the most crucial, and sometimes confusing aspects to the whole process.
 Although the maximum size that an image can appear on the published page is 600 pixels width, CC does allow larger images to be uploaded, so that when a reader clicks on the image, the larger size will appear on their screen.
 This is a useful feature for those with small screens, etc., to see the image in greater detail.

 The maximum size that CC supports is 1200 pixels width; much larger images would begin to tax our server.
-You don’t have to upload a larger than 600 pixel image, but you are welcome to.
+You don’t have to upload a larger than 600 pixel image, but you are welcome to if its a nice image and one thta readers may want to see in a larger size.

 If your original image is larger than 1200 pixels wide, CC will automatically reduce it to 1200 during the upload.
 If you’re uploading very large images, the upload may take longer, and possibly time out, meaning the upload will be aborted.
-The preferred option is to reduce your images to 1200 before you upload them, via various free image editing software (like Photoscape).
+If you have a slower internet connection and the upload times out repeatedly, then you may want to reduce your images to 1200 before you upload them, via various free image editing software (like Photoscape).
+With faster internet connections, this is becoming increasingly unnecessary.

 When you have inserted an image into the post that is larger than 600 pixels width (like the one above, which is 900 pixels wide), it then needs to be reduced using the built in Image Editor.
 This will reduce it to 600 for the published page, but the larger image as uploaded will still appear as soon as a reader clicks it on.